celo-org/plumo-verifier/README.md

 ## Tasks to pick up

+- [ ] Direct catch-up when the Plumo proof is being generated after an epoch change - download the latest epoch proof, the next epoch block, verify the signature and update the validator set.
 - [ ] Optimize multiple epoch proofs through receiving just "glue" hashes instead of the entire validator sets.
 - [ ] Batch verification of Groth16 signatures.
 - [ ] Support more kinds of queries - e.g. NFT ownership.